Our School Council and Eco Council

 - Deciding on the continuation of the visiting pantomime into school.

-Our councillors are now back meeting regularly following lockdown.
+Our new councillors for this academic year were elected in September 2022.
 Our plans so far are as follows:

-- Complete work on our quiet area - named by the council as "Serenity Square"
+- Complete work on our quiet area - named by the council as "Serenity Square".
+The council will be choosing new seating and storage for books, games and drawing equipment

-- Complete our Eco Garden - our pond and bird hide will hopefully be finished this term
+- Complete our Eco Garden - our pond and bird hide will hopefully be finished very soon

-- Raise money to improve our lovely library by removing the sink from the corner and adding more bookcases as we have too many books!
+- Raising more money to improve our lovely library by removing the sink from the corner and adding more bookcases as we have too many books!

-- Complete an environmental review as part of our Eco Schools Award
+- Getting involved with marine based charities as part of our Eco School Award

-Charlotte showing how to make a bird box and plant strawberries for the eco garden.
+Charlotte, (our Eco Council clerk) showing how to make a bird box and plant strawberries for the eco garden.
+She is looking forward to being our minute taker at meetings this year!